 Rehab provides a controlled and supportive environment in which to heal and recover.
 It can ensure sustainable recovery by helping you learn how to live better and has been credited with significantly improved survival rates in ARFID patients.
 People who have had their eating disorders treated in rehab have gone on to live long-term healthy lives.

 We understand that inpatient treatment is not always the most convenient option even though it’s the most intensive.
-If you have a full-time job or you have to attend school, you can opt for our outpatient programme instead.
+If you have a full-time job or you have to attend school, you can opt for outpatient programmes instead.
 It’s flexible enough for you to carry on with your daily life while getting the professional help you need.

 You may also start with an inpatient programme and then continue treatment on an outpatient basis.
 After your inpatient programme, you can enjoy free aftercare for one year or 52 sessions, in addition to regular phone catch-ups and family support.